Representative families for matroid intersections, with applications to location, packing, and covering problems: Representative families for matroid intersections

-\begin{lemma} \cref{alg:q-repset} runs in time of $2^{O(r)} \cdot t$~operations over~$\mathbb F$ and calls to the generating function~\(\dg\). \end{lemma} \begin{proof} Without loss of generality, \(U=\{1,\dots,n\}\).
+\begin{lemma} \cref{alg:q-repset} runs in time of $O(2^{\omega r} \cdot t)$~operations over~$\mathbb F$ and calls to the function~\(\dg\), where $\omega \geq 2$ is any constant such that two $(n\times n)$-matrices can be multiplied in $O(n^{\omega'})$~time for $\omega'<\omega$. \end{lemma} \begin{proof} Without loss of generality, \(U=\{1,\dots,n\}\).
 We represent subsets of~\(U\) as sorted lists.
 Since the input sets in~\(\cH\) have cardinality~\(\gamma\), we can initially sort each of them in \(O(\gamma\log\gamma)\)~time.
 The sorted union and intersection of a sorted list of length~\(a\) and a sorted list of length~\(b\) can be computed in \(O(a+b)\)~time \citep[Section~4.4]{AHU83}.
 We thus get a representation of sets as words of length~\(r\) over an alphabet of size~\(n\).
 We can thus store and look up the weight of a set of size at most~\(r\) in a trie in \(O(r)\)~time \citep[Section~5.3]{AHU83}.
 Note that we do not have the time to completely initialize the \(O(t)\)~size-$n$ arrays in the trie nodes.
 Instead, we will initialize each array cell of a trie node at the first access: to keep track of the already initialized array positions, we use a data structure for \emph{sparse sets} over a fixed universe~\(U\) that allows membership tests, insertion, and deletion of elements in constant time \citep{BT93}.